aroussel-data/kinesis_demo/README.md

 - `python kinesis_demo.py`

 ## Upcoming changes:
+- Now that PoC works, clean up code and make it more modular
 - Rather than generating dummy data I would like to either connect to real-time device data, or fetch some interesting open data from a web API
 - Scale up the number of shards in the stream to process more data but am